Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Summary and discussion

-{\it \textbf{Summary and discussion.}} In a general theory containing a scalar field interacting with the GB invariant, we demonstrated that the scalar-Ricci coupling improves the hyperbolic nature in the fully nonlinear dynamical evolution.
+For the class of theories containing a scalar field interacting with the GB invariant, we demonstrated that SR coupling improves the hyperbolic nature in a fully dynamical evolution.
 We showed that such Ricci coupling has a positive effect in exploring hair formation and removal in dynamics.
-We disclosed the critical dynamics in the scalarization and descalarization in a theory possessing scalar-GB coupling.
-We showed that the scalarization of a Schwarzschild BH exhibits a typical type I dynamical critical behavior, in which an unstable attractor lives at the perturbation threshold, and a linearly stable BBH can be transformed through this CS and settle down in a final stable SBH.
-In the descalarization we uncovered a new critical phenomenon, where CS is a marginally stable SBH playing the role of an attractor in the evolution.
-This is a novel critical phenomenon in the first order phase transition.
-It is distinct from what observed in the EMS theory \citep{Zhang:2021nnn,Zhang:2022cmu}.
-From the perspective of thermodynamics, we found that the dynamical critical descalarization occurs at the cusp of swallow tail in the entropy-mass relation, where the static unstable SBH branch and the stable SBH branch meet, and a marginally stable SBH with zero mode lives.
-In the EMS theory, the dynamical descalarization occurs before the cusp \citep{Zhang:2022cmu}.
+We disclosed the critical dynamics in scalarization and descalarization in a theory with scalar--GB coupling.
+We showed that the scalarization of a Schwarzschild BH exhibits a typical type I dynamical critical behavior, in which an unstable attractor lives at the threshold, and a linearly stable BBH can be transformed through this CS and finally settle down as a stable SBH.
+In the descalarization, we uncovered a new critical phenomenon, in which the CS is a marginally stable SBH acting as an attractor in the evolution.
+This is a novel critical phenomenon in a first-order phase transition.
+It is distinct from that observed in the EMS theory \citep{Zhang:2021nnn,Zhang:2022cmu}.
+Regarding thermodynamics, we observed that dynamical critical descalarization occurs at the cusp of the swallow tail in the entropy--mass relation, where the static unstable SBH branch and the stable SBH branch meet and a marginally stable SBH with zero mode lives.
+In the EMS theory, dynamical descalarization occurs before the cusp \citep{Zhang:2022cmu}.
 To the best of our knowledge, this is the first example of marginal type I dynamical BH transition.

-Considering that an abrupt first-order matter phase transition in some gravity systems can induce gravitational wave (GW) emission \cite{Most:2018eaw,Bauswein:2018bma,Weih:2019xvw,Zha:2020gjw}, it is of great interest to further investigate the critical dynamics in the first-order gravity phase transition in the generalized theory, whose mechanism could play an important role in the emission of GW.
+Considering that an abrupt first-order phase transition in some gravitational systems can induce gravitational wave (GW) emission \cite{Most:2018eaw,Bauswein:2018bma,Weih:2019xvw,Zha:2020gjw}, it is of great interest to further investigate critical dynamics in the first-order phase transition in the generalized theory, whose mechanism could play an important role in GW emission.